Marrakesh Museums, breathtaking vistas, local culture and thriving markets. What more could an artistic soul want from a visit to Morocco?

 Home of the Musée Marocain, an ethnographic museum containing an exquisite collection of clothing, jewelry and housewares, the artistic soul will revel in the serenity of the terrace overlooking the Rif Mountains.

-Admire the intermingling colours of the orange, almond and pomegranate orchards as you meander through the city.
+Admire the intermingling colors of the orange, almond and pomegranate orchards as you meander through the city.

 Take a tour of the World Heritage Listed medina (old town) and meet the weavers, jewelers and leather workers dotted through the city.